Dos & Don'ts When Injured on the Job at a Railroad

 It is critical for you and your family to understand what rights and responsibilities go with filing a FELA claim and you definitely should NOT depend on what a railroad claim agent tells you.
 Why?
 Because the claim agent works for the railroad.
 They are not looking out for your best interests.

 Take a moment to download a free copy of our guide and get the essential information you need from a source that is actually dedicated to helping hurt railroad workers.
-To get a PDF copy of the guide, just fill in your contact info on this page and we'll send the guide to you immediately.
+To receive a mailed copy of this guide, just fill in your contact info on this page and we'll send the guide to you within the nest 5 business days.